alexeagleson/nextjs-fullstack-app-template/README.md

 ## Engine Locking

 We would like for all developers working on this project to use the same Node engine and package manager we are using.
-TO do that we create two new files:
+To do that we create two new files:

 - `.nvmrc` - Will tell other uses of the project which version of Node is used
 - `.npmrc` - Will tell other users of the project which package manager is used